chaos-mesh/website/docs/user_guides/offline_installation.md

      Expected output:

-     ```bash #the output of kubectl
+     ```bash
      NAME                                        READY   STATUS    RESTARTS   AGE
      chaos-controller-manager-6d6d95cd94-kl8gs   1/1     Running   0          3m40s
      chaos-daemon-5shkv                          1/1     Running   0          3m40s
      chaos-dashboard-d998856f6-vgrjs             1/1     Running   0          3m40s
      ```

    After executing the above commands, you should be able to see the output indicating that all Chaos Mesh pods are up and running.
 Otherwise, check the current environment according to the prompt message or create an [issue](https://github.com/chaos-mesh/chaos-mesh/issues) for help.